Computer Science Academy

 Computer Science Academy Class Outline

-As part of the Computer Science Academy you’ll take part in a series of 10 classes.
-The first class is an introduction to the course, your tutor and your classmates, and the following eight classes are structured around the topics below – the final class will be a surprise, created for you by your tutor, focusing on an area of cutting-edge development in their field that they are really passionate about.
+As part of the Computer Science Academy you’ll take part in a series of nine classes.
+Eight classes are structured around the course topics below.
+Your final class is called “Class X”, and will be based on your tutor’s personal expertise, focusing on cutting-edge research in their field that they are really passionate about.

 1. History of Computing